Isochronous Partitions for Region-Based Self-Triggered Control: Isochronous Manifolds, Triggering Level Sets and Discretization

 \subsection{Homogeneous Systems and Scaling of Inter-Event Times}

 First, we briefly go through some definitions regarding homogeneous functions and systems, and results previously derived in \cite{tosample} regarding scaling laws for inter-event times of homogeneous systems.
 Regarding the former, only the classical notion of homogeneity is presented.
-For the general definition of homogeneity, the reader is referred to \cite{homogeneity}. \begin{definition}[Homogeneous Function \cite{anta2012isochrony}] A function $f: \mathbb{R}^n \rightarrow \mathbb{R}^m$ is homogeneous of degreee $\alpha \in \mathbb{N}$ if there exist $r_i>0$ ($i=1,2,\dots,m$) such that:
+For the general definition of homogeneity, the reader is referred to \cite{homogeneity}. \begin{definition}[Homogeneous Function \cite{anta2012isochrony}] A function $f: \mathbb{R}^n \rightarrow \mathbb{R}^m$ is homogeneous of degree $\alpha \in \mathbb{N}$, if there exist $r_i>0$ ($i=1,2,\dots,m$) such that for all $x\in\real^n$:

 where $f_i(x)$ is the $i$-th component of $f(x)$ and $\alpha>-\min_{i}r_i$. \end{definition} \begin{definition}[Homogeneous System] A system \eqref{ct system} is called homogeneous of degree $\alpha \in \mathbb{R}$, whenever $f(\zeta(t),\upsilon(\zeta(t)))=\tilde {f}(\zeta(t))$ is a homogeneous function of the same degree. \end{definition}